visig9/tf/README.md

 # tf

-A command line tool for calculate term-frequency of files.
+A command line tool for calculate the relevance between TERMs and FILEs.

-It was designed for get some decent search result in filesystem directly without prepared external index nor particular tokenizing algorithm.
+It was designed for generate some decent searching result from filesystem without external index nor particular tokenizing algorithm.

-A higher score meaning a higher relevance.
+The program's name 'tf' mean the original algorithm Term-Frequency.
+But the program not fully respect the TF.
+It added some tweaks to enhance the relevance accuracy.